 Entry to GAME CITY is free and you don’t need to get a ticket in advance.

-GAME CITY 2018 only just finished, so watch this space for 2019 details or keep an eye on the official website.
+Watch this space for 2019 details or keep an eye on the official website.
 Notable highlights at the 2018 event were:

 Some serious eSports, including the final of the A1 eSports League Austria featuring: